Updated: Mar 4

 Everyone naturally possess the instinct to compare and strive for better.
-Before the introduction of social media, we already compared ourselves with others in our appearance, job, house, and kids.
+Before introducing social media, we already compared ourselves with others in our appearance, job, house, and kids.
 Social media simply allow us to expand comparisons to the extreme.

-Understanding how insecurity works and where it comes from can help you to work on yourselves and to overcome some of the challenges you face.
+Understanding how insecurity works and where it comes from can help you work on yourself and overcome some of the challenges you face.